 REcolorado Matrix includes hundreds of fields so you can input accurate and complete listings, and so buyers can find a home that meets their needs.
-But don’t overlook the basics – there are five fields that are vitally important during Residential* listing input.
+But don’t overlook the basics – there are a few fields that are vitally important during Residential* listing input.

 - Property Subtype